eyebeam-org/documentation/README.md

 ### Person link

 Creates a link to a post of the type 'Person' type.
+Shown with a pop-up preview box in the frontend.

 ### Add Image